devrelcollective/DictatorBot/README.md

 Deploy the `DictatorBot.bpmn` file to your Camunda Platform instance.

 Make sure that you have edited the proper server names in the `dictator.yaml` file to point to your servers.

 ## Using Dictator Bot

 Available commands are:
- 1) help or ?
+ 1) `help` or `?`
- 2) rotate or rotation to get the full rotation schedule
+ 2) `rotate` or `rotation` to get the full rotation schedule
- 3) who to see who the current on-call person is
+ 3) `who` to see who the current on-call person is
- 4) next to see who the next on-call person will be
+ 4) `next` to see who the next on-call person will be
- 5) @username to place someone on-call
+ 5) `@username` to place someone on-call
- 6) auth or authorized to see who is authorized to use the DictatorBot
+ 6) `auth` or `authorized` to see who is authorized to use the DictatorBot
- 7) update to place the next person in the rotation on-call
+ 7) `update` to place the next person in the rotation on-call

+The DictatorBot can _only_ be called in channels where it has been invited, or in Direct Messages, and can _only_ be called by those listed in the `dictator.yaml` file.